 - The following message appears, "FileHold will now be synchronized with the selected domain.
 This operation may take a few minutes.
 Are you sure you want to continue?"
 Click OK to continue.

-- Once the synchronization process is completed, the message, "Synchronization was successfully completed" appears.
+- The user interface will block while the synchronization is working.
+Once the synchronization process is completed, the message, "Synchronization was successfully completed" appears.
 Click OK.

 - After the synchronization process is completed, you can now set the default domain in the administration panel.